Restoring The Officer’s Wardroom to WWII Design

 Affordable adventure for field trips, scout troops, and more.

-Enjoy group discounts with this 90-minute guided tour option.
+Enjoy a guided tour with this tour option.